Building a future where every student and educator can learn, dream, and thrive.

 Upcoming Events

-Join PEAR for an engaging, hands-on workshop designed to help educators and youth professionals apply Developmental Cognitive Behavioral Therapy (CBT) strategies in everyday settings.
-These practical approaches support both youth and adult wellness, empowering you to build calmer, more connected learning environments.
+Join PEAR for a hands-on workshop designed to help educators and youth professionals apply Cognitive Behavioral Therapy strategies in everyday settings.
+This new approach melds youth development and mental health practice for non-clinicians, grounded in evidence-based models.

 -